Darcelle XV

-Darcelle XV (born November 16, 1930) is the stage name of Walter W. Cole, a drag queen, entertainer and cabaret owner and operator in Portland, Oregon, United States.
-Guinness World Records has certified him as the oldest drag queen performer, with a career as an entertainer spanning 55 years as of 2021.
+Darcelle XV (November 16, 1930 – March 23, 2023) was the stage name of Walter Willard Cole, an American drag queen, entertainer, and cabaret owner and operator in Portland, Oregon.
+Guinness World Records had certified him as the oldest drag queen performer in 2016, with a career as an entertainer spanning 56 years at the time of his death.

 Biography

-Cole was born in 1930 and raised in the Linnton neighborhood.
+Walter Willard Cole was born on November 16, 1930, and raised in the Linnton neighborhood of Portland, Oregon.
 He was described as a shy, "four-eyed sissy boy".
-He served in the United States Armed Forces, and was discharged after the Korean War in the late 1950s, after which he lived a "conventional" life in southeast Portland with his wife and two children.
+In 1952, he was drafted into the United States Army, where he was stationed in Italy with the Signal Corps, and served for three years.
+Afterward, he lived a "conventional" life in southeast Portland with his wife and two children.
 He worked at a Fred Meyer store and described himself as having "a crew cut and horn-rimmed glasses".
-Military funds helped him start business ventures.
+Cole used military funds to help start business ventures.

 Cole first purchased a coffeehouse called Caffé Espresso, which later relocated and expanded to include a basement jazz club called Studio A. In 1967, he purchased a tavern in northwest Portland which became Darcelle XV Showplace.

 Cole first wore a woman's dress at age 37.
 By 1969, he had developed the alter ego Darcelle and came out as gay.
-He left his wife and began a relationship with Roxy Neuhardt who worked alongside Darcelle at the Showplace as a choreographer, show director, performer, bookkeeper, office manager and payroll accountant.
+He left his wife (though they remained legally married) and began a relationship with Roxy Neuhardt, who worked alongside Darcelle at the Showplace as a choreographer, show director, performer, bookkeeper, office manager, and payroll accountant.
 The two remained together until Neuhardt's death in 2017.

+Cole died of natural causes at a hospital in Portland on March 23, 2023, at the age of 92.
+In one of his final interviews, Darcelle stated on the LGBTQ&A podcast that everything was set up to ensure that his daughter, son, and longtime collaborator, Poison Waters, would be able to keep Darcelle XV Showplace running after his death.

 Darcelle

 Cole, who had an interest in acting and had worked at Portland Civic Theater, developed his alter ego Darcelle and came out as gay.
 The name "Darcelle" honors French actress and singer Denise Darcel.

 Darcelle wore false eyelashes, jewelry, and shiny clothing.
 Cole described Darcelle's persona as "sequins on the eyelids, lots of feathers, big hair, big jewels, and lots of wisecracks".
 Avoiding an Oregon law that prohibited the use of more than one instrument during performances, entertainers at Darcelle XV Showplace lip-synched.
 The business was fined after Neuhardt performed a "ballet-like adagio" with another man.

-Darcelle attends social functions throughout the city.
+Darcelle attended social functions throughout the city.
 In 2011, he served as grand marshal of the Portland Rose Festival's Starlight Parade and received the city's Spirit of Portland Award.
 Cole and Sharon Knorr published his memoir, Just Call Me Darcelle, in 2011.
 The book recalls Cole's life, including his childhood, military service, and being Darcelle.

-In 2021 a documentary called Maisie was released.
-This featured English drag artiste David Raven who works under the name of Maisie Trollette.
-He is the oldest UK drag artiste still working, turning 85 in 2021.
-At Legends in Brighton, Maisie met Darcelle after Raven had earlier met him at the Brighton Hotel.